 YOU WILL LEARN HOW TO

 HR governance encompasses the oversight and leadership of HR strategy, related policy, and program results.
-More specifically, HR governance is comprised of two components: formal governance and internal HR governance.
-Formal governance involves the Board of Directors, and ideally, a standing HR or Compensation Committee.
+More specifically, HR governance comprised of two components: formal management and internal HR governance.
+Legal governance involves the Board of Directors, and ideally, a standing HR or Compensation Committee.
 Internal HR governance consists of the CEO and management team’s approach and strategy to HR management and program efficiency and effectiveness.

 With all the concern today around corporate governance, effective HR governance also facilitates compliance with legal and ethical obligations relating to people management practices.
 Having a proper HR governance structure in place can even impact the way an organization does business and makes decisions at the highest levels — right up to and including its board of directors.

 Participants who fully attend this course and complete the test on the last day will receive a Strategic Axis Professional Certificate (SAPC).
 SAPC certificates are regionally recognized and can be quite valuable when applying for more senior roles within the organization or outside.

 This certification has been approved for 18 Business recertification credit hours toward aPHR™, PHR®, PHRca®, SPHR®, GPHR®, PHRi™, and SPHRi™ recertification through the HR Certification Institute.

 HRCI endorsement is the industry-recognized benchmark for high-quality HR training programs.